bclover/real-world-functional-programming-book/gitbook/part1/input_output_side_effects.md

 **Solution**: Do not mutate data, use immutable data instead.

+What is immutable data?
+It's data you can't mutate; data you can't change.

 The `haveBirthday` function mutates the `person` Object.
 Although it was passed in, most Objects are dynamic languages are by reference.
 You affect one reference, you affect the Object and all the references that point to that Object will update to show the changes.
 Think of it like a global variable.

-The way you fix it is **not** to mutate data.
+The way you fix it is to **not** mutate data.
 The easiest way to do that is to clone Objects and only change 1 property on the clone.

 ```javascript
 const haveBirthdayPure = personObject => {